gtamilse/Network-Automation-with-Ansible/LTRPRG-1500/Old Network Automation with Ansible.md

 ### Approach
 - Create a playbook to collect the running config and save it to file on the ansible controller.
-- Setup a cron job to execute the playbook once a day and automatically backup the router running-configs.
+- Setup a cron job to execute the playbook once a day and automatically backup the router's running-config.

 ### Lab exercise